Women's Spirituality & Transformative Inquiry

 Susan is President of the Pacific Northwest region's American Academy of Religion (AAR) / Society of Biblical Literature (SBL) / American School of Oriental Research (ASOR), and co-chair of the Arts and Religion program unit.
 She also serves as consultant to Riane Eisler's Center for Partnership Studies and its initiatives, such as The Caring Economy Campaign (CEC), and the Spiritual Alliance to Stop Intimate Violence (SAIV).

-She serves on the editorial board of the Interdisciplinary Journal of Partnership Studies (a peer reviewed international open-access online journal), for which she has written several articles (view here and here).
+She serves on the editorial board of the Interdisciplinary Journal of Partnership Studies (a peer reviewed international open-access online journal), for which she has written several articles (The Inner Work of Partnership: Tools for Making the Personal Shift from Domination to Partnership and Partnership Studies in Transformative Education).

 As a feminist scholar and an avid advocate of volunteerism and community-based learning, Susan is actively involved in the non-profit sector, and has served on a number of boards that promote education and empowerment of underserved populations, cross-cultural understanding, and the arts.
 She has formed and directed a 501[c] foundation, and consults with California Bay Area and Pacific Northwest educational institutions to help promote community service.
 In addition, she presents nationally and internationally on diverse educational, partnership, cultural and spiritual topics.